 The latest place du jour for the fashion crowd happens to house the prettiest afternoon tea out there.
 So pretty and thoroughly pink the interior (by India Mahdavi) is a confection of dainty scalloped chairs and plush banquettes, witty bespoke ceramics by British brand Caverswall in collaboration with David Shrigley, and over 200 illustrations jostling for space on the dusty pink walls.
 Every bit the Marie Antoinette dream you imagine, Sketch embodies her famous saying, ‘let them eat cake’ with its afternoon tea menu.
 Featuring caviar and quail’s egg sandwiches, and all too beautiful pastries, Sketch is a must visit parlour of pink and frivolity.
 Corset and humongous wig optional.
 Daily, from £58, 11.30-3.30pm.

-The NYC export opened in London’s St James’s Market late last year, but this month it launches a Nordic Afternoon Tea.
+The NYC export opened in London’s St James’s Market late last year, but now it’s launched a Nordic Afternoon Tea.
 Expect an array of fika, open rye bread sandwiches and Swedish pastries including semla (cardamom buns), punsch-roll (crushed cookies and punsch liqueur with marzipan and chocolate) and delicious teas and Swedish coffees from Johan & Nystrom.
-From £27.50, Mon-Fri 3-5.30pm, weekends 3.30-6pm.
+From £27.50.
+Mon-Fri 3-5.30pm, weekends 3.30-6pm.

 For an afternoon tea with a difference, fall down the rabbit hole to Sanderson’s Mad Hatter’s Afternoon Tea.
 A little gimmicky, but in the best possible way, this fun afternoon tea offers delicious teas (which are also available to purchase) named after Lewis Carroll’s characters, from Alice to The Queen of Hearts; delicate patisseries and cakes; excellent savoury options with a difference (the parmesan croque-monsieur was a highlight) and lovely, crumbly scones.
-There’s also a host of themed cocktails and drinks to be enjoyed with your tea, in case you needed any further persuading… From £48 per person (excluding service and dependent on choice of drink accompaniments).
-Available daily.
+There’s also a host of themed cocktails and drinks to be enjoyed with your tea, in case you needed any further persuading.